software-students-fall2023/2-web-app-exercise-sst2/README.md

 ## Product vision statement

-A tag-based web forum designed to foster ideas on game-related lore and artwork, encouraging conversation and feedback to inspire gaming users in creating their own designs.
+A web forum centered on gaming lore, encouraging conversation and feedback to inspire gaming users in cultivating ideas and creating their own stories.

 ## User stories